 The cushions are easy to move as you work.
 Just make sure you never stand on the pool noodles and always place them higher than you’ll step.
 They can create an uneven step or fall off if you step on them. — Dave Switzer.

 Shoe organizers can look messy when they’re full of tall boots.
 No more floppy ankles if you use pool noodles to keep boots upright.
 Also great for drying mukluks!

 Floating Flower Tea Lights

-Use a zip-tie to fasten pieces of pool noodle together and stick candles in the holes to make a floating lantern.
-Use plastic food wrap to keep the batteries from getting wet and you’re set for dreamy pool time!
-Plus, which type of pool is right for you?
+Use a zip-tie to fasten pieces of pool noodle together and stick candles in the holes to make a floating pool lantern.
+Plastic food wrap keeps the batteries from getting wet.
+You’re set for dreamy backyard pool time!

 Make a Wreath